The Transition History – Braun AG to Lectron GmbH

 According to the F.A.Z newspaper article of November 17th, 1973, Braun formally began to arrange for the transition of the Lectron System sales distributor-ships to two companies in the Fall of 1972 – INELCO of Italy and Lectron, GmbH of Germany.
 What happened to Deutsche Lectron?
 There was only a five year distributorship contract (1968 – 1972) between Deutsche Lectron and Braun.
 Once the terms of the contract were met, Deutsche Lectron, GmbH was (likely) dissolved and the development (Entwicklung), production (Herstellung), and sales (Vertrieb) fell to Lectron, GmbH.

 A major research question that has yet to be answered (as of 2019) is what entity was responsible for the actual Lectron System component manufacturing post Deutsche Lectron?
 As told to me by Lisa Glauber in the Fall of 2019, INELCO did NOT have any manufacturing role and was strictly a reseller of the Lectron System.
 Ms. Glauber is the daughter of Max Glauber, the founder of INELCO.
-Ms. Glauber also worked at INELCO during the 1970’s and is a primary authoritative history resource for my research.
+Ms. Glauber also worked at INELCO during the 1970’s (when INELCO sold the Lectron System) and is a primary authoritative history resource for my research.

 The above article provides so much critical information that I had it translated into English courtesy of Mr. Thomas H. Doering, a fellow Lectroneer.